Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Conclusion

 \section{Conclusion}

-We investigate the relationships between upstream retrieval effectiveness and downstream RAG information coverage across multiple retrieval systems, RAG pipelines, and evaluation frameworks.
-We show that nugget-based retrieval metrics correlate strongly with nugget coverage on the downstream generated response on both topic and system levels, indicating that employing more effective retrieval systems leads to better generated responses, particularly when the retrieval and generation objectives are aligned.
-More complex or iterative RAG pipelines can decouple this relationship.
-These results enable more efficient RAG system development by establishing retrieval metrics as reliable proxies for generation quality, reducing the need for costly end-to-end evaluation.
+We show that nugget-based retrieval metrics reliably predict downstream RAG output quality, especially when retrieval and generation objectives align.
+More complex or iterative pipelines can weaken this link.
+These findings let developers use retrieval metrics as efficient proxies for generation quality, reducing the need for expensive end-to-end evaluation.